SzymonNastaly/CookieAudit/docs/devlog.md

 #### Future necessary change: Sandboxing of BERT usage.

-The ONNX runtime (as used by Transformers.js) uses eval(), which isn't allowed in MV3.
+The ONNX library uses eval().
-As of now, it still works, but we have to extract this functionality into a sandboxed script.
+Through the usage of `wasm-unsafe-eval` it still somehow works.
+For Chrome, we could put the transformers.js usage into a sandboxed page.
+But Firefox doesn't support them (at all).
+So when we would need to move to a sandbox, we would break Firefox compatability.

 ## June 12, 2024